ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

     return {'loss': loss}
 ```

 The step number is correct now, but we now have too many data points!
-The training loss of every step is recorded and in most case it's not what we want.
+The training loss of **every** step is recorded ,and in most cases, it's not what we want.

 ## Attempt #2